-After that, they compete with each other, each district crashing their respective floats into each other in order to come out victorious, and to block the mikoshi (portable shrine) from approaching the shrine.
+After that, they compete with each other by crashing their floats together in order to block the mikoshi (a portable shrine) from approaching the shrine.

-This festival has taken place for over 300 years, and the tradition doesn’t show any sign of losing popularity!
-It has been adapted over the years, becoming increasingly more safe and regulated thanks to the increased presence of policemen and ambulances!
+This festival has taken place for over 300 years, and has been adapted over the years, becoming increasingly more safe and regulated.

-One other change that has become increasingly evident during recent years, relates to the children’s part of the festival.
-During the day, the mikoshi and yatai are moved in preparation for the evening, with some floats specifically reserved for children.
-But due to the aging population of the town, gradually the number of adults who participate alongside their children has increased.
+During the day, the mikoshi and yatai are moved in preparation for the evening, and certain floats are moved by local children.
+But due to low numbers of children in the town, the number of adults who participate in this part of the festival has increased.

-Those moving the mikoshi also stop at various points so that the locals from that area have a chance to pray to the god, and to make an offering of food and drink (See below).
-While they make offerings, a priest blesses the area.
+The mikoshi is stopped at various points in the town so that locals have a chance to pray and make offerings of food and drink, while a priest blesses the area.

 The Main Event

-The six areas of the towns each had their own yatai that would be fighting off their opponent’s.
-This time, the yatais were being lifted and held, instead of being dragged along.
-The district’s representatives greeted and entertained the crowds by doing tricks like tipping their yatai so that the person on top nearly went flying, throwing out free gifts to the crowds and chanting really loudly.
+Each of the six areas of town participating in the fight paraded their yatai through the town prior to the big even.
+The district’s representatives greeted and entertained the crowds by doing tricks like tipping their yatai so that the person on top nearly went flying, as well as throwing free gifts to the crowds and chanting really loudly.

 When they approached the main shrine, each district’s yatai entered one by one, bowing and introducing themselves upon entering.

-Once each district had brought their floats into the temple grounds, they battled two at a time, in order to stop the festival from ending, and to win good luck for the year.
+Once each district had brought their floats into the temple grounds, they battled two at a time, to win good luck for the year.

 It was really fun to watch, although it got a bit scary when it appeared that a real fight had actually broken out in the audience…

-Access: By train (Iizaka Onsen Line) Fukushima Station –> Iizaka Onsen Station (30 minutes, 370 yen) See more here
+- Access: By train (Iizaka Line) Fukushima Station –> Iizaka Onsen Station (30 minutes, 370 yen) See more here